maziyar-redox/my-books/README.md

 ## 📄 License

 This repository is for personal educational use.
 Book listings contain only metadata (titles, authors, etc.), not the actual book content.
-Always respect copyright and purchase books to support authors.
+Always respect copyright and purchase books to support authors. you can find original books in my [telegram channel](https://t.me/Red0x_Library).

 ## 📍 Last Updated
 *Repository maintained by Mr_Red0x*